 I have never visited Armand Rousseau before, and I was therefore very delighted when I received the news about a visit at Domaine Rousseau to taste the 2011 vintage.

 The Chambertin-Clos de Bèze 2008 from Rousseau is an extremely elegant and refined wine.
 In the bouquet very delicate and complex red berry fruit – strawberries, red cherries and a fine minerality.
 On the palate quite tight but still very refined and charming – layers of ripe classic pinot fruit a good concentration and a long intense and gorgeous finish with the purest and refined pinot flavors.
 Very transparant with a lovely expression of the terroir.
-Need 10 – 15 years to mature and show the potential – but will keep even longer.… Read the full article →
+Need 10 – 15 years to mature and show the potential – but will keep even longer.
+It’s rare to find a Gevrey with this level of refinement and finesse – absolutely adore this wine.

 The Gevrey Chambertin Clos Saint Jacques 2002 from Rousseau is still quite youthfull.
 In the nose fine ripe red fruits – strawberries and razberries coulis style, a hint of gooseberries and cherries.
 The bouquet is quite open, but th fruit is quite tight.
 On the palate very focused and pure fruit, quite tight and linear with good minerality and length.
 A wonderfull wine – but still needs time to develop more complexity.